Thursday, July 21, 2011

 I’m not big on attaching dolls to bases of any sort, I prefer a kachina to be hung on a wall usually over a window or doorway.
 Try to resist the ‘southwest’ style of hanging them over the fireplace or placing them onto a fireplace mantel, the heat and smoke will eventually do irreparable damage.

 I have repaired Kachinas and Santos for some of the Best Collectors and Museums.
 People have been finding me by word of mouth, I am careful and patient.
+In other words I take my time.
 Removing excessive old glue repairs is just one of the things I do.
 Gathering the correct materials is also a time consuming aspect of the repair work.

 The doll in the photo here had been colored with crayons by an ambitious child.
 It took me 4 days to clean it all off and repair any damage to the original paint.
 I was told that the tableta was made from recycled fruit crate wood, this had been cracked and repaired with traditional butchers cotton string.
 This particular doll was sold rather quickly, a Hemis doll is one of the most beautiful and desirable of Hopi carvings.
 I took it off the wall and handed it to a couple that were interested in it.
 The gentleman would not hand it back to me, he was delighted, telling me this is the best doll he'd seen on his trip and that he had to have it.
 This wasn't just about making the customer happy, I was happy that this really nice man purchased this great jewel of a kachina, one that took my breath away!

-My repairs average $100. per repair.
+My repairs average $100. per kachina repair.
 I will get back to you quickly with an estimate if your doll is something I choose to restore for you.
 IF it is not, I may or may not get back to you.
 I do not know of any restoration people who I would trust to do work for myself, which means that I can not recommend someone else.
+I have been told horror stories by people seeking out restoration self supposed 'experts'.

 My turnaround on restoration is 8-10 WEEKS, meaning patience.